elizgarc/aws-react-hosting/README.md

 - Build, test, and deploy a React application
 - Design and build UI components using React
 - Deploy a React application using Amazon Web Services

-This project was started during week 18 of the MIT xPro Full Stack Professional Certificate Program.
-The **goals for the week 18 project** were to create the shell of a front end single page application using React and React-Router.

-The **goals for the final project** were to use the React single page application shell and utilize React functional components to put simple forms on multiple pages, verify form inputs, display success/error messages, save user data using React Context, display a record of all user submissions and transactions.
-No security implementation is part of this project.

 ### Goals:
 1. Navigation Bar